Potential buyer of New York City Opera objects to delays

-NEW YORK (Reuters) - A creditor who hopes to rescue the bankrupt New York City Opera filed an objection on Monday to delays in consideration of his bid and called for an independent trustee to be put in charge.
+NEW YORK, July 7 (Reuters) - A creditor who hopes to rescue the bankrupt New York City Opera filed an objection on Monday to delays in consideration of his bid and called for an independent trustee to be put in charge.

 Businessman Gene Kaufman made an undisclosed offer six months ago to buy “the people’s opera” and salvage the venerable cultural institution.
 He now says the opera’s board is “stuck in neutral” nine months after filing for bankruptcy and canceling the season, and should relinquish control of the process.